Viktor Yanukovych: Removal from presidency

-On Friday 21 February 2014, Yanukovych and the leaders of the parliamentary opposition signed an agreement to bring about an interim unity government, constitutional reforms and early elections.
-That day, the Ukrainian parliament (Verkhovna Rada) voted 386–0 to reinstate the 2004 Constitution of Ukraine.
+On Friday 21 February 2014, Yanukovych and the leaders of the parliamentary opposition signed an agreement to bring about an interim unity government including the opposition, reinstatement of the constitution of 2004 and early elections before December at the latest.
+That day, the Ukrainian parliament voted 386–0 to reinstate the 2004 Constitution of Ukraine.
 During the afternoon, police abandoned central Kyiv, allowing protesters to take control.
-Yanukovych secretly fled the city that evening.
+Yanukovych secretly fled the city that evening without signing the measure that would reinstate the 2004 constitution he agreed to ratify in the EU-brokered agreement.

-On Saturday 22 February, Yanukovych could not be found, and parliament were not informed of his whereabouts.
+On Saturday 22 February, Yanukovych could not be found, and parliament was not informed of his whereabouts.
 Parliament held an emergency session.
 The Chairman of parliament, Volodymyr Rybak, resigned that morning.
-Parliament then elected Oleksandr Turchynov as Chairman.
-Under the 2004 Constitution, which parliament had voted to reinstate, the President's powers would transfer to the Chairman if the President should resign or be unable to fulfill his duties.
-The former constitution had stated the President's powers would transfer to the Prime Minister.
-The acting Prime Minister, Serhiy Arbuzov, was also missing.
+Parliament then elected Oleksandr Turchynov as chairman.
+Under the 2004 Constitution, which since the day before was again in force, the President's powers would transfer to the chairman in case the President should resign or be unable to fulfill his duties.
+The later constitution had stated the President's powers would transfer to the Prime Minister.
+The acting prime minister, Serhiy Arbuzov, was also missing.

 In the afternoon, the Rada voted 328–0 (about 73% of its 447 members) to remove Yanukovych from his post and to schedule an early presidential election for 25 May.
 The resolution stated that Yanukovych had withdrawn from fulfilling his constitutional duties, "which threatens the governance of the state, the territorial integrity and sovereignty of Ukraine", and cited "circumstances of extreme urgency".
 The resolution to remove Yanukovych was supported by all opposition parties: 86 deputies of Batkivshchyna (Fatherland Party), 41 deputies of the Ukrainian Democratic Alliance for Reform (UDAR), 36 deputies of Svoboda (Freedom Party), 30 deputies of the Communist Party, as well as 99 independents.
 Furthermore, 36 deputies of Yanukovych's Party of Regions voted for his removal.
 There were no votes against.
 Of the remaining deputies, 115 were absent and 6 did not vote.
-Under the 2004 constitution, parliament chairman Turchynov became acting President.
+Under the 2004 constitution, parliament chairman Turchynov became acting president.